matthewfries9999/project-voxel/README.md

 ## 🎮 About the Game

-Project Voxel is a 2D sandbox experience where players explore an infinite, procedurally generated world.
+Project Voxel is a 2D sandbox experience where players explore a procedurally generated world.
 The game features destructible terrain, underground cave networks, and scattered ore deposits to discover.
 Custom pixel art and free-use texture assets bring the world to life.

 ---